Looking for somewhere to live, do business, vacation, film, invest, or study? A region with POEMs (Public Official E-Markets) should score highly.

 1) E-COMMERCE: Finally unleashed

 Bill Gates prophesied “Friction Free Capitalism” in 1996.
 To see the reality since, it’s worth getting microscopic.
 Consider peer-to-peer car rental in London, UK.
-Whipcar started it in 2010 at a cost of £1m, joining the populous e-commerce graveyard in 2013.
+Whipcar started it in 2010 with £1m investment before entering the populous e-commerce graveyard in 2013.
 RideLink came and went in 2017.
 EasyCar (2014-2018) then squandered $104m internationally.

 By 2019, Getaround had raised $300m to acquire Drivy, a further $150m started saturation advertising in London before a merger.
 Turo totalled that with $502m worldwide.
 A little of this goes on software development, most enables an arms race of spending on customer acquisition in a market with no concentration of buyers or sellers.